fi-m/ID2223/project/README.md

 The Diff column is used so we can filter songs that are too diffirent in length (song vs instrumental) since we argue that in the future we could have devloped a better trimming function able to utilise pairs with a larger diff.

-The Time Stamp column is used for batch inference.
+The Time Stamp column would be used for batch inference.

 The second utilisation is for our proposed `feature-pipeline-weekly`, where the processed data is stored on hopsworks and the schema looks as follows: